 Scott focuses his practice in the area of Commercial Transactions, Real Estate, Estate Planning and Administration, Estate Litigation, Federal and State Income, and Estate and Inheritance Taxes.

 Scott’s experience includes:

-- Representing a national affordable housing developer through all phases of its HOPE VI/mixed finance low-income housing tax credit transactions, including complex new construction and rehabilitation projects involving bank financing, tax exempt bonds, State and Federal low-income tax credits, and other governmental grant funding.
+Representing national affordable housing developers through all phases of its mixed finance low-income housing tax credit transactions, including complex new construction and rehabilitation projects involving bank financing, tax exempt bonds, State and Federal low-income tax credits, and other governmental grant funding.

 Scott has been an attorney with Levine Staller since 1994, and was named a partner in 1999.
-He is a member of the New Jersey, Pennsylvania and American Bar Associations.
-Scott is also an adjunct Professor of Law at Widener University School of Law teaching Federal Estate and Gift Tax and Estate Planning.
-Scott is a frequent guest lecturer for continuing education classes for accountants and other professionals in the areas of tax, estate planning, and pension and retirement account planning.
+He is admitted to practice in New Jersey and Pennsylvania and is a member of the New Jersey, Pennsylvania and American Bar Associations.
+Scott earned a LL.M. in Taxation from Georgetown University School of Law in 1994.
+He is also an Adjunct Professor of Law at the Delaware Law School of Widener University teaching Commercial Real Estate Transactions, Residential Real Estate Transactions, Federal Estate and Gift Tax, and Estate Planning.
+Scott is a frequent guest lecturer for continuing education classes for attorneys, accountants and other professionals in the areas of tax, estate planning, and pension and retirement account planning.

 US District Court for the District of New Jersey 1993

 US District Court for the Eastern District of Pennsylvania 1996

 University of Delaware (B.S.BA., magna cum laude 1990)